inspiringsource/aws-solutions-architect/docs/Content/page-Domain3.md

 *   Determining an appropriate database engine (for example, MySQL compared with PostgreSQL)
 *   Determining an appropriate database type (for example, Amazon Aurora, Amazon DynamoDB)
 *   Integrating caching to meet business requirements
-### D. Determine high-performing and/or scalable network architectures.
+### Task Statement 4.
+Determine high-performing and/or scalable network architectures.

 Knowledge of:
 *   Edge networking services with appropriate use cases (for example, Amazon CloudFront, AWS Global Accelerator)